cfengine/documentation/getting-started/upgrade.markdown

 </code>

-* move/copy/update some files to the new policy framework (for more details about the new framework, see 3.0.0-Release_Notes_CFEngine_3_Enterprise.txt)
+* move/copy/update some files to the new policy framework

 * update /var/cfengine/bin/cf-twin to the latest version
   $ cp -vf $WORKDIR/bin/cf-agent $WORKDIR/bin/cf-twin